Moist Chocolate Chip Banana Bread Recipe

 Once the banana bread is cool, you can slice it into neat pieces and serve it for breakfast, brunch, dessert, or an afternoon snack with coffee or tea!
 The chocolate chips make this banana bread an extra sweet treat for indulging in when you’re craving a bakery style bite.

 Chocolate chip banana bread is also perfect for the holidays.
-My mom always has a loaf ready whenever there’s company, whether it’s for Easter, Thanksgiving, or Christmas.
-And mini loaves or muffins are the perfect size for baking and sharing around the holidays with neighbors, teachers, and friends!
+My mom always has a loaf ready whenever there’s company, whether it’s for Easter, Thanksgiving, or Christmas – and now I’ve started bringing loaves to my in-laws for the holidays because everyone loves this banana bread so much!
+Mini loaves and muffins are just the perfect size for sharing with neighbors, teachers, and friends.

-When I make 4 mini loaves, we typically eat one and then freeze the other 3.
-They’re great to have on hand when we need a quick and easy breakfast option, or when we’re craving something sweet.
+Yes!
+Whenever I make 4 mini loaves, we typically eat one and then freeze the other 3.
+Let them cool completely, wrap them tightly in foil, and then freeze for up to 3 months.
+Frozen loaves are a life-saver when we need a quick and easy breakfast option.

 Love this recipe?
 You may enjoy these recipes, too: